The Difference Between UX and UI in the Design Process

 Axure’s Role in UX/UI

-As a UX tool, Axure RP is primarily used by UX designers seeking to create anything from simple wireframes, to fully functional and realistic prototypes.
+As a UX tool, Axure RP is primarily used by UX designers seeking to create anything from early-stage user journey diagrams or simple wireframes, to fully functional and realistic prototypes.
 While Axure’s strengths come from its powerful and advanced prototyping capabilities, it also supports the UI design process.
 Your prototypes can be pixel-perfect and incorporate your color palettes, custom fonts, and other important design elements that fit your existing or desired brand guidelines.

-In the past few years, we’ve also added integrations to Figma, Sketch, and Adobe XD, making it easy to import your existing UI designs into Axure RP and transform them into rich, interactive prototypes.
-Each plugin also allows you to export your designs to Axure Cloud, so that you can host all of your prototypes and artboards in one central place.
+Axure integrations with Figma, Sketch, and Adobe XD, make it easy to import existing UI designs into Axure RP and transform them into rich, interactive prototypes.
+Each plugin also allows you to export designs to Axure Cloud, so that you can host all of your prototypes and artboards in one central place, making it even easier to collaborate with teammates, gather feedback from stakeholders, and handoff to developers.